enshreyasingh199-creator/Product-api-documentation/README.md

 ## Overview

 This project provides documentation for a sample REST API used to manage product information.
-This documentation explains how to retrieve ,search ,update ,create and delete products using HTTP requests.
+This documentation explains how to retrieve, search, update, create and delete products using HTTP requests.
 The API was tested using Postman.